Creww And Real Madrid Next Launch Real Madrid Next Accelerator For Asia

 | Real Madrid Next, Creww Inc.

-About Creww Creww Inc. runs Japan's largest open innovation platform.
-With a vision to "build an age of bravery," Creww supports all startups, entrepreneurs, businesses and individuals that take on new challenges.
+Creww Inc. runs Japan's largest open innovation platform.
+With a vision to 'build an age of bravery,' Creww supports all startups, entrepreneurs, businesses and individuals that take on new challenges.

 Since its founding in 2012, Creww has organized more than 400 open innovation programs between companies, local governments and startups, and has achieved approximately 1,250 collaborations, with over 7,500 startups registered on the platform.
 In Nov.
 2022, Creww formed a partnership with Google for Startups, and together launched the Global Sustainability Accelerator.
 Creww aims to contribute to the startup ecosystem in the Asia-Pacific region and beyond, starting with promoting open innovation with Korea, Taiwan and more.